PostgREST/postgrest/docs/configuration.rst

 To connect to a database it uses a `libpq connection string <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING>`_.
 The connection string can be set in the configuration file or via environment variable or can be read from an external file.
 See :ref:`db-uri` for details.
 Any parameter that is not set in the connection string is read from `libpq environment variables <https://www.postgresql.org/docs/current/libpq-envars.html>`_.
 The default connection string is ``postgresql://``, which reads **all** parameters from the environment.

-The user with whom PostgREST connects to the database is also known as the authenticator role.
-For more information about the anonymous vs authenticator roles see :ref:`roles`.

 Config parameters are read in the following order:

 1. From the config file.